idaholab/moose/modules/subchannel/doc/content/index.md

 ## [Code Reference](syntax/index.md) class=center style=font-weight:200;font-size:150%;

 !style halign=center
-Pronghorn-SC provides capabilities that can be applied to a wide variety of problems.
+MOOSE-SubChannel provides capabilities that can be applied to a wide variety of problems.
 The Code Reference provides detailed documentation of specific code features.
-General user notes on Pronghorn-SC can also be found [here](getting_started/user_notes.md).
+General user notes on MOOSE-SubChannel can also be found [here](getting_started/user_notes.md).
 !col-end!

 !col! small=12 medium=4 large=4 icon=assessment